llvm/llvm-project/llvm/docs/LangRef.rst

 Semantics:
 """"""""""
 Follows the IEEE754 2008 semantics for minNum.
-This also matches the behavior of libm's fmin.
+This also matches the current (C23) behavior of libm's fmin.

+Historically, libc returns NUM for NUM vs (sNaN or qNaN), and may return sNaN for qNaN vs sNaN.
+Withe recent libc versions, libc follows IEEE754-2008:
+NUM vs sNaN -> qNaN; NUM vs qNaN -> NUM; qNaN vs sNaN -> qNaN; sNaN vs sNaN -> qNaN.

 If either operand is a qNaN, returns the other non-NaN operand.
 Returns NaN only if both operands are NaN or either operand is sNaN.